-This work exploits the convenience of object-orientation-as supported by, e.g., C++ (viz., multiple inheritance, template classes and functions, and operator overloading)-for designing a minimal set of generic classes implementing linear-equation solvers for a large variety of specific semi-ring structures.
-This illustrates using a simple relativistic paradigm to obtain, with a minimal set-up, a large collection of algorithms which can all be obtained as derived classes and instance objects of a single very abstract scheme.
-The resulting system is a truly generic solver which can single-handedly and efficiently solve left or right linear equational systems for optimization problems in number structures, but also in graphs and networks.
+This document explains how to exploit the convenience of object-orientation - as supported by, e.g., C++ (viz., multiple inheritance, template classes and functions, and operator overloading) - for designing a minimal set of generic classes implementing linear fixed-point equation solvers for a large variety of specific semiring structures.
+In terms of methodology, this illustrates how to use a simple relativistic paradigm to obtain, with a minimal set-up, a large collection of algorithms which can all be obtained as derived classes and instance objects of a single very abstract scheme.
+The resulting system is a truly generic solver which can single-handedly and efficiently solve leftor right-linear equational systems for optimization problems, not only in number structures, but also in semirings of regular expressions, graphs, and networks.